 Twitter & Facebook

 Like or follow local social media accounts to see what’s happening in your area.
 This is a great way to get information on local happenings.

 Here are some types of accounts to start following:

 - The chamber of commerce

 These coupon sites offer awesome deals on local outings, events, lessons, memberships, hotels, and bars and restaurants.
 You can find great deals on things like horseback riding lessons, fitness memberships, and local outings or events.

-(This summer, I got coupons for a parasailing trip, a Boston harbor cruise, and tons of local restaurants!)
+(Last summer, I got coupons for a parasailing trip, a Boston harbor cruise, and tons of local restaurants!)

 Even if you don’t end up getting the coupon, you can still get awesome outing ideas from these websites!

 This post was originally published on an earlier date.